-The Matterhorn is one of the most iconic mountains in the world.
-Experience all its wild personalities with our guide to the best Matterhorn viewpoints.
+The Matterhorn is one of the most recognisable mountains in the world.
+But getting great photos can be tricky.
+Here’s our guide to the best views of the Matterhorn and instructions for how to get to them.

 Narrow ridges connect each face rising precipitously to the summit.

-Getting to the summit takes a high level of fitness and climbing experience, but there are many (much easier ways) to get great views of the Matterhorn.
+Getting to the summit takes a high level of fitness and climbing experience, but there are many simpler ways to get great views of the Matterhorn.

-Some are easy and involve little more than a cable car or a train ride.
-Others are trickier requiring all-day hikes or clambering up metal ladders and along walkways.
+A couple of the best viewpoints are right in the centre of Zermatt.
+Some can be reached easily and involve little more than a cable car or a train ride.
+While others are trickier requiring all-day hikes.

-The Matterhorn is in the European Alps, situated on the Swiss–Italian border.
+The Matterhorn (4,478m high) is in the European Alps, situated on the Swiss–Italian border.

-The nearest town on the Swiss side is Zermatt in the canton of Valais.
-The nearest town on the Italian side is the ski town of Breuil Cervinia.
+The nearest town on the Swiss side is Zermatt.
+The nearest town on the Italian side is Breuil Cervinia.

 BEST VIEWS OF THE MATTERHORN

-The best views of the Matterhorn are dotted around the mountains and valleys above the town of Zermatt.
-Some require hiking but most can easily be accessed by the cable cars, trains, and funiculars that whisk visitors above the valley walls.
+The best views of the Matterhorn are either in Zermatt itself or dotted around the mountains that surround it.
+Some require hiking but most can easily be accessed by the cable cars, trains, and funiculars.

-Here are our favourite viewpoints of the Matterhorn and how to get to each one.
+Here are our favourites and how to get to each one.

 HOW TO GET TO RIFFELSEE

 The easiest way to get to Riffelsee is to take the Gornergrat Train from Zermatt to Rotenboden Train Station.
-From Rotenboden it is a five-minute walk to the lake.
+From Rotenboden it is a 5-minute walk to the lake.

 Klein Matterhorn is a 3,883-meter peak sitting on the ridge between the Matterhorn and Breithorn mountains.